dylansicard/dylansicard_github_intro.github.io/README.md

-# A basic introduction to Github
+# A Basic Introduction to Github
 #### By Dylan Sicard
 <br>